Bridgy Fed

 An activity or other object, eg actor.

-Key name is the id.
+Key name is the id, generally a URI.
 We synthesize ids if necessary.

 users